followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseGauge/1 Configuration/scale/minorTick/minorTick.md

 <!--/shortDescription-->

 <!--fullDescription-->
-<p>Major and minor ticks are calculated automatically based on the scale's <b>startValue</b> and <b>endValue</b> property values.
+Major and minor ticks are calculated automatically based on the scale's **startValue** and **endValue** property values.
 Major ticks are made visible by default.
-You can make minor tick visible as well, using their <b>visible</b> property.
-In addition, you can set a custom minor tick interval or add custom minor ticks using the <b>tickInterval</b> and <b>customTickValues</b> properties respectively.
-You can also specify the length, width and color of the minor ticks using corresponding properties.</p>
+You can make minor tick visible as well, using their **visible** property.
+In addition, you can set a custom minor tick interval or add custom minor ticks using the **tickInterval** and **customTickValues** properties respectively.
+You can also specify the length, width and color of the minor ticks using corresponding properties.

 <a href="http://js.devexpress.com/Demos/WidgetsGallery/#demo/gaugescirculargaugescirculargaugebasicelementsscaleminorticks/" class="button orange small fix-width-155" style="margin-right: 20px;" target="_blank">View Demo</a>
 <!--/fullDescription-->